TransitTalk/Transit-Talk/README.md

   * Improving personal abilities to create a creative name.

   * Creating an accountability system that will track an individual user's history of reports and closing of other user's reports.
+Distribute some form of punishment if logs suggest abuse of the platform.